aryanbhosale/ERC-MikeOxmol-electronics/README.md

 The wheel-motor controller:
-  Serial monitor takes an input of linear and angular velocities from the user and returns the speeds and rpms of of each of the two wheels using the differential drive model of a robot.
+  Serial monitor takes an input of linear and angular velocities from the user and returns the speeds and rpms of each of the two wheels using the differential drive model of a robot.
   The respective motors named MotorL and MotorR turn according to these rpms.
   (Special cases of rectilinear motion with Wz=0 and motion with negative velocities have been taken into account)